 For those who like to learn from video, have a look at this fisherman bringing up a Queen Snapper from deep-sea fishing with a Shimano Forcemaster.

 Does the Forcemaster Reel manual come in English?

 Yes, it is available in both Japanese and English so you can easily understand the features and the different programmable retrieval modes that are available.

 Yes, it comes with two jigging modes – the first is a 3 step jigging pattern and the other is an original jigging pattern.
 Shimano calls this an invitation mode.

-If you are looking for more information, then please read through Shimano’s official documentation.
+If you are looking for more information, please read through Shimano’s official documentation.

-If you have used a Shimano Forcemaster and have your own thoughts and experience then please leave a comment below.
+If you have used a Shimano Forcemaster and have your own thoughts and experience, please leave a comment below.
 I love interacting with our readers and sharing your wisdom.

-If you want to see some alternatives then have a look at the best electric reels on the market.
+If you want to see some alternatives, then look at the best electric reels on the market.